NEW JERSEY MOTORCYCLE ACCIDENT lawyers

 What Is The Motorcycle Accident Claim Process?

-As soon as you sign the retainer agreement with your NJ motorcycle accident attorney for legal representation, the claims process will begin.
+The claims process will begin as soon as you sign the retainer agreement with your NJ motorcycle accident attorney for legal representation.
 It will follow these steps until your case is settled or goes to trial.

 - We will contact all of your medical care providers.
 At this time, we will arrange for liens for your medical care against your case.
 This will ensure that you continue to receive the care you need for your injuries.
 It also protects you from being harassed for payment for these services.
 At this same time, your attorney will also request a copy of all your medical records relating to the injuries.

 - We will review the accident report, review witness testimony, and gather information from the site of the accident so that fault for the event can be established.

 - Your New Jersey motorcycle accident lawyer will draft a Demand Letter to send to the insurance company.
 This demand will be for compensation for your injuries and losses.
 These initial demand letters are never answered favorably.
-When the answer is received, the attorney will file a lawsuit against the insurance company on your behalf.
+When the answer is received, the attorney will file a lawsuit against the insurance company for you.

 - Next, the discovery process will begin.
 During this time, your attorney will begin gathering evidence, speaking with witnesses and experts, and building your case to go to trial.
 During this time, the injured party may be interviewed by the attorney for the responsible party.

-- Negotiations will begin between the attorney on your behalf and the insurance company.
+- I just wanted to let you know that negotiations will begin between the attorney on your behalf and the insurance company.
 As more information comes to light during the discovery process, the more leverage your attorney will have to use against the insurance company to get a fair settlement offer.

 - If the insurance company offers a fair settlement offer, you will be notified, and if you choose to accept the offer, the case will settle and close.